hjoly2003/stratospheric-main/chapters/part-I-addendum/README.md

 In this chapter, we’ll do the following:

-* ]:domain - add a custom domain to our application
+* ]:domain - add a custom domain to our application.
+  * Note: in `./cdk/cdk.context.json`, we have the property `hosted-zone:account=<ACCOUNT_ID>:domainName=<DOMAIN_NAME>:region=<REGION>` that refers to a hosted zone object (once we have successfully created our domain).
+Its "Hosted zone ID" can be found in the "Route 53 > Hosted zones" page, in the AWS Console.
 * ]:cert	 - create and install an SSL certificate for that domain
 * ]:https-redirect - redirect any unencrypted http calls to https
 * ]:a_record - create a DNS A record to route calls from that domain to our application.